Saint Nicholas Day: Balkans

 In Greece, Saint Nicholas does not carry an especial association with gift-giving, as this tradition is carried over to St. Basil of Caesarea, celebrated on New Year's Day.
 St. Nicholas is the protector of sailors, he is considered the patron saint of the Greek Navy, military and merchant alike, and his day is marked by festivities aboard all ships and boats, at sea and in port.
+According to the tradition, it is Agios Nikolaos who makes the winds rage and cease, he can walk on the seas and whenever there is a ship in trouble, he would save it.

 It is also associated with the preceding feasts of St. Barbara (4 December), St. Savvas (5 December), and the following feast of St. Anne (9 December); all these are often collectively called the " Nikolobárbara", and are considered a succession of days that heralds the onset of truly wintry cold weather in the country.
 Therefore, by tradition, homes should have already been laid with carpets, removed for the warm season, by St. Andrew's Day (30 November), a week ahead of the Nikolobárbara.

-In Serbia, and among the Serb people living across the world, Saint Nicholas is the most widely celebrated family patron saint, celebrated as the feast day (Slava) of Nikoljdan.
-Since Nikoljdan always falls in the fasting period preceding Christmas, it is celebrated according to the Eastern Orthodox fasting rules ("Post").
-Fasting refers in this context to the eating of a restricted diet for reasons of religion.
+In Serbia, Nikoljdan is celebrated on 19 December.
+Since Nikoljdan always falls during the fasting period preceding Christmas, it is celebrated according to the Eastern Orthodox fasting rules ("Post").
 This entails the complete avoidance of animal-sourced food products (meat, milk, dairy products, and eggs).
-Fish may be eaten on certain days.
+The hosts who celebrate as the tradition says, prepare smoked carp for guests.